 Ongoing The Kimbell Art Museum’s renowned European masterpieces, paintings and sculptures, dating from antiquity through the 18th century, include Michelangelo’s Torment of Saint Anthony and Caravaggio’s Cardsharps.
 Visitors will also see antiquities from Greece, Rome and Egypt.
 Late 18th-century through mid-20th-century works are on view in the north galleries.
 Admire Impressionist and post-Impressionist favorites Cézanne, Monet, Picasso, Matisse and Mondrian.
 The permanent exhibition is free.
 Hrs.
 Tues.-Thurs.
 10 a.m.-5 p.m., Fri. noon-8 p.m., Sat.
 10 a.m.-5 p.m., Sun. noon-5 p.m., Closed Mon.
 For more information call 817-332-8451, www.kimbellart.org.
 3333 Camp Bowie Blvd.

 Ongoing The Fort Worth Museum of Science and History.
 See history and nature with stunning IMAX cinematography and audio.
-This month’s showings include America’s Musical Journey, Flight of the Butterflies, Rolling Stones at The Max, Pandas, Jerusalem, and Coral Reef Adventure.
+This month’s showings include America’s Musical Journey, Rolling Stones at The MAX, Pandas, and Coral Reef Adventure.
 Gen. Ad. $8 adults, $7 juniors 2-12, $7 seniors 65+.
 For complete list of show times, 817-255-9540, www.fortworthmuseum.org/omni-

 imax-now-showing.
 1600 Gendy St.